 What is EDGE?

-EDGE is a cloud-based research management system that the Trust uses to gather and organise all information about clinical trials and studies that take place at Leicester’s Hospitals.
+EDGE is the local portfolio management system (LMPS) that the Trust uses to gather and organise all information about clinical trials and studies that take place at Leicester’s Hospitals.

 What is Time and Target?